Madam Dora DuFran – The Black Hills’ Leading Madam

 As the fire was spreading, Mollie had ample time to remove her furniture and possessions from the “house” on the corner of Sherman and Lee Streets.
 However, she refused to move anything until one of her “girls” named Jennie Phillips was “safe.”
 While this might not sound unusual at first glance, poor “Jennie” was already dead, having passed away the day before and resting in a coffin in Mollie’s parlor.
 As the roof of Mollie’s house burst into flames, Jennie’s coffin was safely brought out and Mollie lost everything.

-Wasting no time, Mollie started up once again, but within the next year would be plagued by two more fires – one in the chimney, and another, in an upstairs bedrooms.
+Wasting no time, Mollie started up once again, but within the next year would be plagued by two more fires – one in the chimney, and another, in an upstairs bedroom.
 But these mishaps failed to shut her down, as the 1880 territorial census reports that Mollie Johnson was running a boarding house, where she and five other young ladies resided.
-The also reported that she was born in Alabama, was a widow, and was 27 years-old at the time.
+The also reported that she was born in Alabama, was a widow, and was 27 years old at the time.

 Inez Sexton – Escaping the Trade